Course Authors and Acknowledgemets

 About the Authors

-Thank you for the countless hours and effort contributed in creating and maintaining this course by the DBTAC: Southeast ADA Center:
+Thank you for the countless hours and effort contributed in developing, updating, and supporting this course by the Southeast ADA Center.

 - Sally Z. Weiss, Materials Development Coordinator